YaacovTeller/Airstrike/README.md

 Stop any and every vehicle from crossing.\
+There are a few sorts of vehicles, and none of them should be there.\
 Change weapons with number keys, or by clicking the weapon icons.

 1. gun